nygeek/cnc/README.md

 ## 2024-08-28 and 2024-09-01

-Everything except the arcsin, arccos, arctan, and x^y functions are implemented as of now.
+All of the HP35 functionality except 'E EX' (enter exponent for scientific notation).
 The command list looks like this (from the internal help)

+### Known bugs

+1. The number recognizer doesn't understand a '-' prefix.
+(This is actually like the HP35 ... to enter a negative number you had to enter the positive number and then press CHS.)

 1. "-"
     * subtract x from y